 Festival de l'Union

 The Festival de l'Union was organized by Negga Dou (one of our first residents) to celebrate the diverse cultural practices in Tamba: it highlighted each of the ten ethnic groups in tandem with large concerts for the vibrant hip-hop scene in Tamba.
 The festival was made possible via a partnership between the Tambacounda Cultural Center and Thread.
 It was a huge success.
 1000s of people were in attendance all told.
-And the galvanizing effect on the community (between the younger generation and the older; and among all artists and musicians) has meant that we are now fielding many formal requests from within Tambacounda by artists with project ideas of their own, fueled by the energy and success of the festival.
+And the galvanizing effect on the community (between the younger generation and the older; and among all artists and musicians) has meant that we are now fielding many formal requests from within Tambacounda by artists with project ideas of their own, fueled by the energy and success of the festival which has just celebrated its 3rd annual edition.

 Art and Culture Programming in Local Schools